-... and the OECD's recommendations were backed up by the IMF
+... and the OECD's recommendations were backed up by the IMF (not that that is likely to make any difference)

-- The OECD's recommendations were this week endorsed by the IMF in its annual 'Article IV' consultation with Australia The IMF recommends that fiscal policy should "continue to support vulnerable households and viable businesses", and that monetary policy should remain "data-dependent and nimble", with the timing and pace of "policy normalization" being calibrated in a "commensurate with the recovery in a gradual and well-sequenced manner" The IMF urges that "macro-prudential policy should be tightened to address gradually rising financial stability risks (in particular, portfolio restrictions on debt-to-income and loan-to-valuation ratios) It recommended a number of worthwhile (but hardly new) measures to improve housing affordability it advocates "supply-side reforms including more efficient planning, zoning and better infrastructure" (including "financial") - it advocates "supply-side reforms including more efficient planning, zoning and better infrastructure" (including "financial incentives to local governments to streamline zoning regulations") and that governments should "expand social housing" - and it supports "transitioning from a housing transfer stamp duty to a general land tax" and "reducing structural incentives for leveraged investment by households ... in residential real estate" - ☐ The IMF urges "an integrated framework for climate change policies" - "broad-based carbon pricing, along with measures to mitigate transition risks for impacted industries and regions, would be the most effective way to achieve emissions reductions" - ☐ And it recommends a range of other structural reforms - "there is scope to ease the regulatory burden faced by businesses ... through continued reforms to digitize business-government interactions" and to "widen the scope for inter-jurisdictional recognition of occupational licences" - "continued reforms in the education sector" (without any specifics) "can improve education outcomes and ensure equal opportunities" - "scope remains to ease the administrative burden" associated with R&D tax incentives and to "scale up government R&D spending"
+- ☐ The OECD's recommendations were endorsed by the IMF in its annual 'Article IV' consultation with Australia - □ The IMF recommends that fiscal policy should "continue to support vulnerable households and viable businesses", and that monetary policy should remain "data-dependent and nimble", with the timing and pace of "policy normalization" being calibrated in a "commensurate with the recovery in a gradual and well-sequenced manner" - □ The IMF urges that "macro-prudential policy should be tightened to address gradually rising financial stability risks" (in particular, portfolio restrictions on debt-to-income and loan-to-valuation ratios) - ☐ It recommended a number of worthwhile (but hardly new) measures to improve housing affordability - it advocates "supply-side reforms including more efficient planning, zoning and better infrastructure" (including "financial incentives to local governments to streamline zoning regulations") and that governments should "expand social housing" - and it supports "transitioning from a housing transfer stamp duty to a general land tax" and "reducing structural incentives for leveraged investment by households ... in residential real estate" - ☐ The IMF urges "an integrated framework for climate change policies" - "broad-based carbon pricing, along with measures to mitigate transition risks for impacted industries and regions, would be the most effective way to achieve emissions reductions" - ☐ And it recommends a range of other structural reforms - "there is scope to ease the regulatory burden faced by businesses ... through continued reforms to digitize business-government interactions" and to "widen the scope for inter-jurisdictional recognition of occupational licences" - "continued reforms in the education sector" (without any specifics) "can improve education outcomes and ensure equal opportunities" - "scope remains to ease the administrative burden" associated with R&D tax incentives and to "scale up government R&D spending"